nilsolav/LSSS_utilities/README.md

 ## Installation
 1. Download zip file of the repository (https://github.com/nilsolav/LSSS_utilities/archive/master.zip)
 1. Install it using the "LSSS configuration" -> "Application configuration" -> "Packages" dialog and choose to install from a zip file.
+The package will be installed under your user directory `\.ApplicationData\lsss\config\packagesConfig\packages\LSSS_utilities-master`.
+1. IMPORTANT: The installer place the file under the subfolder `LSSS_utilities`.
+You need to copy the python files one directory level up.
+This wil be fixed in future versions.
 1. Associate actions in the package with menu items, key-presses, or toolbar buttons
 1. Enjoy

 # Actions
 ## Demo 1
-1. Demo1 (shows a dialog box that gives the duration of the visible pelagic echogram)
+1. Demo1 (shows a dialog box that gives the duration of the visible pelagic echogram) Dependencies
+   1. `tkinter`
+   1. `humanfriendly`

-## Add schools from external interpretation masks
+## Impor Add schools from external interpretation masks
 TBA